joe7575/beduino/BEPs/bep-005_ta_cmnd.md

 These commands do not return a any result.

 - *Topic* specifies the command. *Topic* is a numeric value.
 - *Payload* is an array and is used for additional data.
-If not needed, you can provide `NULL`.
+If not needed, you can provide `""`.

 | Command              | Topic (num) | Payload (array/string) | Remarks                                                      |
 | -------------------- | ----------- | ---------------------- | ------------------------------------------------------------ |